Red Mass: Scotland

 In Scotland, a Red Mass is held annually each autumn in St. Mary's Roman Catholic Cathedral in Edinburgh to mark the beginning of the Scottish Judicial year.
-It is attended by Roman Catholic judges of the High Court of Justiciary, sheriffs, advocates, solicitors and law students all dressed in their robes of office.
-The robes of the Lords Commissioner of Justiciary are red faced with white.
+It is attended by Roman Catholic Senators of the College of Justice, sheriffs, advocates, solicitors and law students all dressed in their robes of office.
+The robes of the Senators are red faced with white.

 United States

-One of the better-known Red Masses is the one celebrated each fall at the Cathedral of St. Matthew the Apostle in Washington, D.C. on the Sunday before the first Monday in October (the Supreme Court convenes on the first Monday in October).
+One of the better-known Red Masses is the one celebrated each fall at the Cathedral of St. Matthew the Apostle in Washington, D.C., on the Sunday before the first Monday in October (the Supreme Court convenes on the first Monday in October).
 It is sponsored by the John Carroll Society and attended by some Supreme Court justices, members of Congress, the diplomatic corps, the Cabinet and other government departments and sometimes the President of the United States.
 Each year, at the Brunch following the Red Mass, the Society confers its Pro Bono Legal Service Awards to thank lawyers and law firms that have provided outstanding service.

 Justice Ruth Bader Ginsburg, who was Jewish, used to attend the Red Mass with her Christian colleagues earlier in her tenure on the Court, but later stopped attending due to her objection to the use of images of aborted fetuses during a homily opposing abortion.

 The first Red Mass in the United States was celebrated at Saints Peter and Paul Church (Detroit) in 1877, under the auspices of what is now the University of Detroit Mercy.
 The tradition was resumed in 1912, and has been held annually since.
 This Red Mass is the oldest continuously held in the United States.
 The better-known Red Mass in New York was first celebrated in 1928.
-The first Red Mass in Boston was celebrated on October 4, 1941 at Immaculate Conception Church under the auspices of Boston College.
+The first Red Mass in Boston was celebrated on October 4, 1941 at Immaculate Conception Church under the auspices of Boston College Law School.
 A Red Mass is also celebrated at St. Joseph's Cathedral in the Diocese of Manchester, New Hampshire, at the University of San Diego, and at the Basilica of the Assumption in the Archdiocese of Baltimore.
-A Red Mass was first observed in Washington, D.C. in 1939 at the National Shrine of the Immaculate Conception.
+A Red Mass was first observed in Washington, D.C., in 1939 at the National Shrine of the Immaculate Conception.
 It continued as an annual event there under the auspices of the law school of the Catholic University of America.
 It was held in January to coincide with the opening of Congress.
 In 1953 it was moved to St. Matthew's Cathedral, but continued to be held at the beginning of the year until 1977.
 The University of Notre Dame ordinarily celebrates a Red Mass in the Basilica of the Sacred Heart each fall semester, at which the bishop of Fort Wayne-South Bend typically presides.